-Total Expense Ratios have been calculated in accordance with the principles set down by the European Fund and Asset Management Association, the pan-European umbrella organization of the investment funds industry to comply with the Code of Conduct for the Swiss Funds Industry.
+The total expense ratios that are calculated in accordance with the principles set down by the European Fund and Asset Management Association, the pan-European umbrella organization of the investment funds industry to comply with the Code of Conduct for the Swiss Funds Industry.
 The method for calculation is total operating expenses (sum of costs and commissions but not including negative investment income) divided by the average net asset value for the period.
 This is calculated on a Share Class basis.